 However, usually the only option is to book two connecting rooms.
 I promise you, however, that getting hotels to honour requests for connecting rooms is a complete nightmare.
 I have stayed at super-luxe hotels where I have personally contacted the Director of Rooms in advance and had a guarantee in writing that my connecting rooms would be available – only to find out, on arrival, they were not.

 The other downside of booking two connecting rooms is that, in terms of value for your points, it is often a bad deal compared with paying cash for one superior / deluxe room or junior suite.

 Radisson Rewards – the Radisson, Park Plaza and Park Inn programme – has ‘Family Room Redemptions’.
 These are an interesting option worth looking at if you have kids.

-The only Radisson Rewards property where I redeem on a regular basis is Park Plaza Westminster Bridge in London (below), where my brother and his family occasionally stay when they visit.
+The only Radisson Rewards property where I redeem on a regular basis is Park Plaza Westminster Bridge in London (above), where my brother and his family occasionally stay when they visit.
 I reviewed the Park Plaza Westminster Bridge here.

 The hotel offers three levels of redemption:

 Studio Room (‘Family Room Award’) at 87,500 points

 The Atrium room is a waste of the extra 35,000 points.
 These rooms only sell for a modest premium and are the same size.

 The studio rooms are a lot bigger and well worth 87,500 points for a family.
 The rooms sleep three adults or two adults and two children.

 Plaza on the River London is also interesting.
 They are offering 1-bedroom suites at 60 square metres for 105,000 points, 50% more than the standard redemption.
 This would sleep four people.